crykn/libgdx-screenmanager/README.md

 ## How the library works in detail

-The life-cycles of a screen that is pushed and the respective transition are detailed [here](https://github.com/crykn/libgdx-screenmanager/wiki/A-screen's-lifecycle).
+The life-cycle of a screen that is pushed is detailed [here](https://github.com/crykn/libgdx-screenmanager/wiki/A-screen's-lifecycle).